CMDCDY/Simple-one-player-Pong/README.md

 --"COMPUTERSCIENCEFINAL" is the final version (as of now, will probably continue for fun)

---2-player-pong is a 2 player version, with signicant ghosting issues, should be an easy fix
+--2-player-pong is a 2 player version, with signicant ghosting issues, should be an easy fix-theoretically

 --Xbox controller support in the future maybe?

 --colour picker maybe?

 --add high scores board?

---speed doesn't update until the playball (green) contacts a x-border or red/blue ball
+--no music mute choice, or cycling through short songs, audio was not a focus, maybe for the future?

+--colorful, maybe make things black and white to represent the old game theme? seperate version or choice in menus?

+--Definitely plan to add a menu screen, choose 1 or 2 player, music, view high scores, etc.